 Tammy’s Tips For Adding More Fruits And Vegetables To Your Diet

-Plan – If you do not have the produce in your fridge, it’s hard to add it into your diet.
+Plan – If you do not have the produce in your fridge, it’s hard to add it to your diet.
 Take some time on the weekend to plan and shop for the week.
 We have found that this is key for us.
 Read my Meal Plan Like A Boss post for some tips on meal planning.
 It contains a FREE Meal Plan Checklist and Grocery List Template with The Dirty Dozen and Clean Fifteen.

 Prep – Prep your fruits and veggies over the weekend so they are easy to grab for snacks and ready to go for your meals.
 Read Meal Prep Like A Boss for some tips.